Ichinoseki, Iwate

 Ichinoseki (一関市, Ichinoseki-shi) is a city located in Iwate Prefecture, in the Tōhoku region of northern Japan.
-As of 1 May 2020, the city had a population of 114,476 and a population density of 91 persons per km² in 46,375 households.
+As of 1 May 2020, the city had a population of 114,476 and a population density of 91 persons per km2 in 46,375 households.
 It is currently the second largest city by population in the prefecture, after Morioka.
 The total area of the city was 1,256.42 sqkm.

 Geography

 Ichinoseki is located inland in the south of Iwate Prefecture, a little over two hours north of Tokyo by the Tōhoku Shinkansen.
-A large volume of extremely stable granite rock runs beneath the city, and is the center of the site is being promoted as a suitable location for construction of the International Linear Collider (ILC).
+A large volume of extremely stable granite rock runs beneath the city, and is the center of a site being promoted as a suitable location for construction of the International Linear Collider (ILC).